gevangelopoulos/rp-site/content/artist-growth.md

 At SA Studios, we understand that creating music is deeply personal and takes immense effort.
 Yet, one of the greatest challenges many artists face is ensuring their work reaches the right audience.
-George Evangelopoulos, with nearly two decades of experience in music creation and collaboration, has encountered this challenge firsthand.
+Jean Mercier, with nearly two decades of experience in music creation and collaboration, has encountered this challenge firsthand.
 Many artists feel overwhelmed by the demands of promotion, whether due to a focus on their craft, discomfort with